How-to: Custom Components (objects)

 In a form the calls run in the form's session, so a change is visible to the following calls and is committed when the form applies.
 In the navigator each call runs in its own session, so a change is discarded unless the script applies it with APPLY, and a read sees the committed database state.

 By default these calls are gated like the external HTTP API: with the default enableAPI = 0 a call is allowed only when the target action or property carries @@api (which also exposes it over HTTP), or the user has admin rights.
-To let a specific form's controller call selected actions/properties without that gate, list them in the form's API clause — the authorization becomes "the user can open this form" plus the explicit listing:
+To let a specific form's controller call selected actions/properties without that gate, list them in the form's CUSTOMS clause — the authorization becomes "the user can open this form" plus the explicit listing:

 FORM order 'Order'